ZhengyiGuo2002/ZhengyiGuo2002.github.io/_pages/about.md

 ## News
-- I will do a spotlight presentation NeurIPS 2025 [ML×OR Workshop](https://mlxor-workshop.github.io/)
+- I will do a spotlight presentation on NeurIPS 2025 [ML×OR Workshop](https://mlxor-workshop.github.io/)

 ## Preprints
 <h3 style="margin-bottom:0;">